 Both the Live and Invest Overseas and International Living publications have ranked Medellín and Colombia as top foreign retirement locations.

-Live and Invest Overseas has ranked Medellín in the past as one of its top foreign retirement locations.
-And International Living currently ranks Colombia as #6 in its list of top foreign retirement locations.
+Live and Invest Overseas ranks Medellín as #9 in its 2020 list of top foreign retirement locations.
+And International Living ranks Colombia as #5 in its 2020 list of top foreign retirement locations.
 And this coverage has resulted in more retirees moving to Medellín and Colombia.

 However, in my opinion, the retirement publications tend to rank Medellín and Colombia lower in their top foreign retirement location rankings than they should.
 This is likely due to some bias and also questionable methodologies used to select the top foreign retirement locations.

 Also, the foreign retirement publications like Live and Invest Overseas and International Living tend to portray Medellín and Colombia and other locations they recommend through rose-colored glasses.
-And these publications typically only cover the positives and rarely discuss the downsides of the places they recommend.
+These publications typically only cover the positives and rarely discuss the downsides of the places they recommend.

 Live and Invest Overseas ranks cities and regions in its list of the best places to retire in the world.
 Here is their list of the top 10 places to retire in the world for 2019: